apache/doris/docs/en/docs/admin-manual/config/fe-config.md

 Default：true

-Temporary configuration item.
+Temporary configuration option.
 After it is enabled, a background thread will be started to automatically modify all olap tables to light schema change.
 The modification results can be viewed through the command `show convert_light_schema_change [from db]`, and the conversion results of all non-light schema change tables will be displayed.